relativitydev/relativity-contracts-documentation-public/Docs/Markdown/ContractsOffsetsService.md

     * **IMPORTANT:** If you are intending to create a new offset, this should NEVER be set to anything other than `0` or `null`.
 Creating new offsets with specific IDs is not supported, and attempting to do so will result in either an existing offset being updated (if one with the *Id* already exists) or a new offset being created with an *Id* equal to the largest existing offset *Id*+1, NOT the *Id* specified.
 * **DocumentId** - The Artifact ID of the document that the offset should be associated with.
 This must match the document ID in the URL.
 * **FieldId** - The Artifact ID of the field the offset is associated with.
-* **AssociatedArtifactId** - If the offset is associated with a multi-object field, the Artifact ID of an object to be selected.
+* **AssociatedArtifactId**<span id="associated-artifact-id-create-request-description"></span> - If the offset is associated with a multi-object field, the Artifact ID of an object to be selected.
 Otherwise, this should contain the same value as the *DocumentId* field.
-    * To select more than one object, create multiple offsets with the same document ID and field ID, setting the *AssociatedArtifactId* field on each offset to the Artifact ID of the object you want to select.
+    * To select more than one object, create multiple offsets with the same document ID and field ID, then set the *AssociatedArtifactId* field on each offset to the Artifact ID of the object you want to select.
 * **ChoiceId** - (Optional) The Artifact ID of a choice to associate the offset with.
 This can be used to correlate different offsets that share the same document, field, and choice IDs.
 * **Offset** - The position in the document where the offset's text starts, given in number of characters since the beginning of the document.
 * **Length** - The text length of the offset, given in number of characters.